OrBenNaim/2DSim/README.md

 # Game of Life Simulation

 ## Description
-This project simulates Conway's Game of Life, a cellular automaton devised by mathematician John Conway.
-The simulation follows the game rules where cells on a grid evolve based on their neighbors.
-The project uses Python with `pygame` for visualization.
+After implementing Game of Life, you will move on to implementing a more general version of these types of simulations, where we can easily add many types of different entities with interesting interactions between them.
+You will then add entities to represent a Plant, an Herbivore and a Predator

 ## Features
-- **Grid Visualization**: Displays a grid of cells that can be toggled between alive and dead.
+- **Grid Visualization**: Displays a grid of cells with emojis.
 - **Simulation Control**: Start, stop, and pause the simulation.
-- **Random Patterns**: Generate random initial patterns.
-- **File Loading**: Load predefined patterns from text files.
+- **File Loading**: Load predefined patterns from .yaml file.
-- **Interactive**: Click on cells to toggle their state.

 ## Installation